Skip to main content

 Early Years Apprenticeships

-Level 2 Early Years Educator
+Level 2 Early Years Practitioner

 Level 2 may be more suitable for those leaving school at 16.
 It allows you to work in an early years setting under supervision.
 It is an excellent entry point into the sector.